h2o64/ai4ia_2021/README.md

 # AI4IA : Artificial Intelligence for Industrial Application

 The challenge AI4IA was organized by [SKF](https://www.skf.com/fr) and hosted by [Agorize](https://www.agorize.com/fr/challenges/ai4ia?lang=fr).
-The goal of the challenge was designed as followed : we had `input` signals and `output` signals (1 input signal was assigned with 5 output signals).
+The goal of the challenge was designed as followed : we had `input` signals and `output` signals (1 input signal was assigned tp 5 output signals).
 The goal was to predict the 5 output signals along time given 1 input signal.

 This Github repository provides my solution to this problem